Skip to main content

 LLM generation (step 5)

-1. Prompt assembly — System prompt + formatted context + citation instructions + conversation history
+1. Prompt assembly — Answer-stage fragments + active tool prompts + invariant footer + formatted context + conversation history.

-3. Streaming — SSE chunks in OpenAI format forwarded to the client
+4. Streaming — SSE chunks in OpenAI format are forwarded to the client.
+Extended streaming adds a cube.metadata frame before [DONE].

-4. Citation mapping[N] references in the response text map to the numbered context chunks
+5. Citation mapping[N] references in the response text map to the numbered context chunks.

 Ingestion pipeline